|

 agent probably can.

 Most people only buy a house once or twice in their lives.
 Real estate agents do it every day.
+They'll help you decide between mortgages, handle the seemingly endless paperwork, and be

 there to answer any questions you may have.
 Just remember, the agent's commission is usually